digiltd/oh-rtd-test/Ecobee-Binding.md

 ## Logging

-In order to configure logging for this binding to be generated in a separate file add the following to your /configuration/logback.xml file;
+To configure DEBUG logging for the Ecobee binding to be sent to a separate file, add the following to your logback.xml file:
 ```xml
 <appender name="ECOBEEFILE" class="ch.qos.logback.core.rolling.RollingFileAppender">
    <file>logs/ecobee.log</file>